BA Hons, Dip Couns, Dip Couns Children & Young People MBACP

 Hello, my name is Kathy and I am an integrative counsellor trained to work with people of all ages and specialise in working with children and young people.
 The counselling I offer will give you the opportunity to reflect on difficult experiences in a safe, confidential and non-judgemental environment.
 I believe that when we are listened to and understood we can begin to rest and reflect without fear and can connect with who we really are, we can make sense of our experiences and ultimately know how we want to live.
-When we experience uncertainty, with this support, we can look out for ourselves and we can connect with others from that same place of strength, this is useful to all of us and especially our children and young people; growing up with increased pressures and stresses in today's society.
+When we experience uncertainty, with this support, we can look out for ourselves and we can connect with others from that same place of strength within us all, this is useful to all of us and especially our children and young people; growing up with increased pressures and stresses in today's society.
 I choose approaches tailored to respond to individual needs of all people and offer support that will enable all clients to be able to understand their inner experience, so they can be there for themselves with greater self awareness, resilience and choice.

 I think it's important, whether you are an adult, young person or child, that you can explore difficulties at your own pace so that you can make sense of sometimes confusing and conflicting experiences you can explore and understand causes and triggers and use an understanding of our past ways of coping to make sense of responses now.
 I will provide opportunities to help clients to explore and connect with their strengths so they can be empowered to care for themselves.
 Together we can work through critical and blocked responses in new ways, using humanistic approaches including Person Centred, Internal Family Systems Therapy, Transactional Analysis, CBT and mindfulness to aid healing.